s0frl15/CSCI-233/README.md

 The sub branches are copies of the main branch which may contain updates that have not been finalized.
 Always push your changes to a sub branch first, so that we can later determine as a group if those changes are ready to be moved to the main branch.

+When you are ready to commit to a branch, do the following:
+1. Make sure your local files are updated (save a backup somewhere just in case)
+2. Go to your terminal in your project directory and type: git add .
+(This will add all of your changes to the staging area) git commit -m "Commit message goes here"      (Be sure to include a meaningful message indicating what was changed) git push origin <localbranch:remotebranch>
+NOTE: you can find the name of your local branch by running the command "git branch".
+Remote branch will be the name of the branch you are pushing to.

+For example, on my machine I would run: git add . git commit -m "I am making a change to the README" git push origin main:test

 Hope this helps! -Antony